open-ephys/gui-docs/source/Developer-Guide/Compiling-the-GUI.rst

 .. note:: For earlier version of Visual Studio, substitute the last command with: |br| :code:`cmake -G "Visual Studio 16 2019" -A x64 ..` |br| :code:`cmake -G "Visual Studio 15 2017 Win64" ..` |br| :code:`cmake -G "Visual Studio 14 2015 Win64" ..` |br| or |br| :code:`cmake -G "Visual Studio 12 2013 Win64" ..`

-Next, launch Visual Studio and open the :code:`open-ephys.sln` file that was just created in the "Build" folder.
+Next, launch Visual Studio and open the :code:`open-ephys-GUI.sln` file that was just created in the "Build" folder.

 To compile the GUI, select "Build > Build Solution" (shortcut key: F6), or press the "Debug" button to build and run.
 This will build the main application, the :code:`open-ephys.lib` file, and all of the plugins that are included in the main repository.